 Whether you’re on a fixed income or are looking to pay upfront for a discounted amount, you need to find out what payment options are available by the provider you select.
 Select a flexible payment plan that will work for whoever will be paying for the service.

 You should also ask what your exact bill date will be, and set a reminder for yourself in your calendar.
 This will prevent you from being caught off guard when your credit card is charged.

 9.)
 What is the medical alert company’s cancellation policy?

 Things happen, whether you plan for them or not.
 Always ask your selected provider what their cancellation policy is to be sure that you won’t get stuck in a long-term contract should an unforeseen event occur.
+Companies like Life Alert require a 3-year contract.
 Be sure you’re well-educated on your company’s policy ahead of time.

 10.)
 What will your total upfront cost be to get started?